MorganResearchLab/scarecrow/docs/example_evercode.md

         --out_fastq
 ```

-Check that the read count in the resulting FASTQ file is equal to that of one of the input FASTQ files.
+**(Optional)**  Check that the read count in the resulting FASTQ file is equal to that of one of the input FASTQ files.
 This is a basic sanity check to ensure that nothing unexpected happened whilst running `scarecrow` on the HPC that might have resulted in some I/O issues.
 Here is an example of counting reads using `seqtk` and `awk` on non-interleaved and interleaved FASTQ files.

 ```bash
 # A non-interleaved input FASTQ file